hyperledger/indy-hipe/text/0156-rich-schema-cred-def/README.md

 ## Unresolved Questions and Future Work
 [unresolved]: #unresolved-questions

+- Of all the Rich Schema objects, the CredDef most closely fits the format of a DID DOC.
-- We are not defining Rich Schema objects as DID DOCs for now.
+- However, we are not defining Rich Schema objects as DID DOCs for now.
 We may re-consider this in future once DID DOC format is finalized.
 - It may make sense to extend DID specification to include using DID for referencing Rich Schema objects.
 - The proposed canonicalization form of a content to be used for DID's id-string generation is in a Draft version, so we